terrylarch/terrylarch/README.md

 Greetings,

-I'm currently learning Go (Golang), Elixir, Ruby and Ruby on Rails.
+I have some experience with PHP, JavaScript, HTML and CSS along with WordPress.
-I have some experience with PHP, HTML and CSS along with WordPress.
+Looking to expand my knowledge of other technologies.